Undergraduate Course

 Optional module

 This module will introduce you to the field of forensic linguistics.
-You will learn how to analyse language as forensic evidence for different crimes such as rape, terrorism, murder and hate crimes.
+You will learn how to analyse language as forensic evidence for crimes such as sexual assault, terrorism, murder and hate crimes.
 Applying your knowledge of linguistics, you will also look at how language is used in the justice system, from police interviews to language in the courtroom.

 Credits: 20